 When to Apply

-The UST Master of Science Degree in Accountancy program starts processing applications in summer for the following summer's enrollment.
+The UST Master of Science Degree in Accountancy program starts processing applications a year in advance.
 We encourage interested and qualified applicants to apply as early as possible.

 For the cohort which will start July 2014: